 Joice Yanto

-Founder And Chief Executive, Evo House
+Founder And Chief Executive, EVO House

 Discipline and strategy in shaping a successful life